-At a control of the second Term 4 - Rights and Respect Name the special people in their lives; Understand that our special people can be different to those of others.
-Talk about why friends are important and how they help us; Identify ways to care for a friend in need; Identify ways in which they help at home; Recognise the importance of taking care of a shared environment; Name ways in which they can look after their learning environment.
+Term 4 - Rights and Respect Name the special people in their lives; Understand that our special people can be different to those of others.
+Talk about why friends are important and how they help us; Identify ways to care for a friend in need; Identify ways to help others in their community.
+Identify ways in which they help at home; Recognise the importance of taking care of a shared environment; Name ways in which they can look after their learning environment.
 Think about what makes the world special and beautiful; Name ways in which they can help take care of the environment, e.g. recycling, saving energy, wasting less; Talk about what can happen to living things if the world is not cared for.
 Recognise coins and other items relating to money; Identify the uses of money.
 Talk about why it's important to keep money safe; Identify ways to save money; Talk about why we save money.
 Term 5 - Being My Best Share an experience where they haven't achieved their goal; Develop their confidence and resilience towards having a growth mindset; Name a strategy to overcome a hurdle.
 Share an experience where they haven't achieved their goal.
 Develop their confidence and resilience towards having a growth mindset.
 Name a strategy to overcome a hurdle.
 Name and choose healthy foods and drink; Understand there are some foods that are a "just sometimes" food or drink (eating in moderation); Explain the jobs of different food groups.
-Name and choose healthy foods and drink; Understand there are some foods that are a "just sometimes" food or drink (eating in moderation); Explain the jobs of different food groups.
+Name and choose healthy foods and drink; Understand there are some foods that are a "just sometimes" food or drink (eating in moderation); Explain there are some foods that are a "just sometimes" food or drink (eating in moderation); Explain the jobs of different food groups.
 Describe the changes in their body during exercise and what is happening to their body; Explain how exercise can help us stay well - physically and mentally; Name some ways to keep their body fit and well.
-Understand why our body needs sleep; Talk about their own bedtime routine; Suggest ways to have a calm evening and bedtime routine.
-Term 6 - Growing and Changing Name the different seasons and describe their differences; Explain the changes that occur as seasons change; Talk about how they have grown in resilience.
-To understand that animals and humans change in appearance over time; Use relevant vocabulary such as egg, seed, baby, grow, change, old, young (and the names for young animals); Make observations and ask questions about living things.
-Retell a story and respond to questions about lit.
+Understand why our body needs sleep;

+Talk about their own bedtime routine; Suggest ways to have a calm evening and bedtime routine.
+30 , Term 6 - Growing Name the different seasons and describe their differences; Explain the changes that occur as seasons change; and Changing Talk about how they have grown in resilience. and Changing To understand that animals and humans change in appearance over time; Use relevant vocabulary such as egg, seed, baby, grow, change, old, young (and the names for young animals); Make observations and ask questions about living things.
+Retell a story and respond to questions about it.
 Use the language and describe the different life stages of: baby, child, teenager, adult, older age.
 Talk about their own experience of growing up.
 Explain that a baby is made by a woman and a man, and grows inside a mother's tummy.
 Understand that every family is different.
 Talk about similarities and differences between themselves and others.
 Talk about how they have changed as they have grown.
 Explain the differences between babies, children, and adults.
 Understand that we are all unique.
 Name parts of the body (including reproductive parts) using the correct vocabulary.
 Explain which parts of their body are kept private and safe and why.
 Tell or ask an appropriate adult for help if they feel unsafe.